 Ekaterina (Kath) Landgren

-I’m Ekaterina (Kath), and I am a Postdoctoral Visiting Fellow at the Cooperative Institute for Research in Environmental Science at University of Colorado Boulder.
-I work with Matt Burgess.
+I’m Ekaterina (Kath), and I am a Dean’s Postdoctoral Fellow at the Stanford Doerr School of Sustainability.
+I am working with Sara Constantino and Madalina Vlasceanu.
+I was previously at Postdoctoral Visiting Fellow at the Cooperative Institute for Research in Environmental Science at University of Colorado Boulder, where I worked with Matt Burgess.
 Prior to joining CIRES, I received a Ph.D. in Applied Mathematics from Cornell University.
 I’ve used dynamical systems models to study a wide range of phenomena – from voter turnout to planets beyond our solar system.
 Currently I am bringing these interests together by investigating social aspects of climate change.
 This work combines two fundamental questions in my research: How do we move society toward large-scale solutions to the climate crisis?
 How does one’s position within a system influence their view of it?
 I am passionate about complex systems, open science, and interdisciplinary research.

 For more about me, see my CV, or list of publications.